 It doesn’t feel good to be the oddball parent among family and friends.
-Here’s what you can do when others criticize your parenting methods.
+Here’s what you can do when people criticize your parenting methods.

 One glaring fact sets me apart from my family: I didn’t let my kids eat sweets.
 They had no first-year birthday smash cakes or Christmas cookies.
 It took years before my eldest had his first taste of candy.